VickkyMama/forage-jpmc-swe-task-2/README.md

 # JPMC Task 2
-Starter repo for task 2 of JPMC's Forage program
+Interface with a stock price data feed and set up your system for analysis of the data